 Christian Faith Publishing Alternatives

-If you're looking for done-for-you publishing services, just keep in mind that these companies charge a lot more than the cost to self-publish when you manage the project yourself and hire other professionals for book editing and design services.
+If you're looking for done-for-you publishing services, just keep in mind that these Christian publishers often charge a lot more than the cost to self-publish when you manage the project yourself and hire other professionals for book editing and design services.

 You'll also have to keep in mind that even though you are paying these companies to publish your book for you, they don't market your book for you.
 You'll be in charge of that.

 To be clear, SelfPublishing.com has its own self-publishing services and education packages.
 However, we want to provide an honest comparison of what Christian Faith Publishing has to offer.

 Here's what our programs have (that Christian Faith Publishing doesn't):

 - Writing help.
 While Christian Faith Publishing requires you to submit a draft to work with them, we teach you to draft your own book through proven processes like mind mapping and outlining.

 - Expert coaching.
 Publishing is a journey and one which is best shared with others.
 If you opt for our program, you'll benefit from direct coaching, as well as a supportive community of fellow authors.

 - Next steps.
 We offer programs to help you move beyond your initial book.
 For example, the Market Your Book program will help you generate revenue through effective marketing methods and expert advice.
 This will enable you to impact more lives and generate extra income at the same time.

 - More revenue.
 If you want to keep more of your book revenue, we are the better choice than Christian Faith Publishing.
 With Christian Faith Publishing, you will pay a royalty after a certain sales figure, but with us, you get to keep all your income.